brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 Examples are like a simple `.wrapper` element, layout systems, or the media object known in the OOCSS methodology.

-*Components* – the layerfor UI components.
+*Components* – the layer for UI components.
 Here we place the majority of our CSS.
 You place all your block components, following the BEM methodology, in this folder.
 An example is a button component.
 Which contains the button block, it's elements, and modifiers and is placed in a single file called `button.scss`.

 *Utilities* – or alternatively called *Trumps*.
 This is the layer with the highest specificity.
-In this layer you can find the only instances where `!important` is allowed.
+In this layer, you can find the only instances where `!important` is allowed.
 An example would be a helper class to hide an element.
 Since the specificity of a selector called `.hidden`, which job is to set `display: none`, is not enough to overrule other selectors.